bebopkenny/AI-Semantic-Summarization/README.md

 An AI-powered article summarizer built with **React.js**, **TailwindCSS (v3)**, and **RapidAPI**.
 This tool extracts and condenses long-form content into concise summaries using OpenAI's GPT-based summarization API.
 It also stores a history of previously summarized articles, allowing users to revisit and copy past URLs easily.

+---

+### Live Demo
+You can view the live demo of this project here: [summarizer.kennygarcia.net](https://summarizer.kennygarcia.net)

+---

 ## 🚀 Features